Logius-standaarden/fsc-core/draft-fsc-core-00.md

 # Introduction

 This section gives an introduction to this RFC.
-Section 2 describes the architecture of a system that follows the FSC specication.
+Section 2 describes the architecture of a system that follows the FSC specification.
 Section 3 describes the interfaces and behavior of FSC components in detail.

 ## Purpose